tensorflow/tensorflow/tensorflow/contrib/go/g3doc/session.md

 }
 ```

-Session A Session instance lets a caller drive a TensorFlow graph computation.
+A Session instance lets a caller drive a TensorFlow graph computation.

 ## Session Constructors